 A lot of parents don’t know how much versatile is cauliflower.
 You can even make a pizza crust from cauliflower and your kids won’t notice.
 You can incorporate cauliflower in your kid’s gluten-free diet in so many ways.
 Make cheesy cauliflower breadsticks, try cauliflower rice, bake them in your cookies and use in many more gluten-free recipes.

 Rich in antioxidants, berries make a great and healthy gluten-free snack.
-You can offer fresh berries as a snack or blend them with oatmeal or in smoothies for your kids such as this healthy blueberry orange smoothie.
+You can offer fresh berries on their own as a snack, dip them in an easy homemade Cool Whip Fruit Dip, or blend them in smoothies for such as this healthy blueberry orange smoothie.

 What are some other healthy gluten-free foods for kids that your family loves?
 Comment below and share them with us!